Think of them as bait-and-switch artists. They're among the first to leaf out in the shade of backyards, street edges, town parks, and forests.

-The aggressive, invasive, thorny Japanese barberry (JB for short, or Berberis thunbergii, if you want to be precise) is an escapee from backyard horticulture.
+The aggressive, invasive, thorny Japanese barberry (JB for short, or Berberis thunbergii) is an escapee from backyard horticulture.
 Three Connecticut researchers determined a few years ago that where JB flourishes, tick populations flourish, too.
 (See report on ticks and barberry.)
 As if that weren't enough, thorny, twining multiflora rose stems take on an electric green hue this time of year.
 Invasive Japanese honeysuckle begins its smothering climb over the spring landscape.
 (Photo: The first leaves of Japanese barberry in March.)

 If these or other wees are spoiling your home or community landscape, here’s the good news: They are very visible during March and early April.
-According to David Gumbart, director of land management for The Nature Conservancy in Connecticut, cutting these after the first flush of leaves is more effective than cutting it later in the growing season.
+According to David Gumbart, director of land management for The Nature Conservancy in Connecticut, cut the stems as close as possible to the ground after the first flush of leaves.
+It is more effective than cutting it later in the growing season.

 “I don’t know exactly how many times you have to cut Japanese barberry before the plant dies,” says Gumbart.
 “But every time we go back after cutting, we see smaller, weaker shrubs.”
 He says the mortality rate depends on local conditions and the maturity of the plant.